tedhenson3/Recruiting-Project/README.md

 # Recruiting Project #
-I am attempting to predict college basketball performance based on recruiting data and high school statistics.
 This project will be my senior honors thesis sponsored by Dr. Mario Giacomazzo.
+This project began in the Spring of 2019.
+The inputs for the preliminary models were ESPN ratings and regular season high school statistics by Prep Circuit.
+Improvements to this project will come through incorporating AAU Statistics and more advanced statistical methods.
 I am planning on submitting my paper in competitions such as the Sloan Sports Analytics Conference research competition in 2020.